 Too Much of a Good Thing?

 Too much folate from food isn’t an issue.
 It comes naturally packaged in balance with other micronutrients, and the body regulates its absorption.
 Folic acid added to food is a different story.
-Some breakfast cereals, nutrition bars, and other fortified foods deliver up to 800micrograms of folic acid, and that’s about double the recommended daily dose.
-Having a bowl of Special K for breakfast (394 micrograms), a Nitro-Tech bar after exercising (800 micrograms), and a half-cup of cooked pasta for dinner (80micrograms) puts you well above the Institute of Medicine’s upper limit of 1,000 micrograms of folic acid from fortified foods a day.
-Add in a daily multivitamin at 400 micrograms and you’ve consumed nearly 50 percent more than the daily upper limit.
+Some breakfast cereals, nutrition bars, and other fortified foods deliver up to 800 micrograms of folic acid, and that’s about double the recommended daily dose.
+The Institute of Medicine’s upper limit is 1,000 micrograms of folic acid from fortified foods a day.

 Sometimes, though, food doesn’t supply enough vitamins and minerals.
 Fortified foods can help correct deficiencies, but they can overdo one nutrient, which may counteract the benefit.
 Multivitamin-multimineral supplements can’t replace food—nothing can.
 But they offer as balanced a combination of vitamins and minerals as the evidence currently allows, without megadoses.
 The precise role that these supplements play in good health is still up in the air, but we believe that they offer definite benefits for some people and good nutritional “insurance.”
 (See “Nutrition Insurance Policy” to learn more about why we recommend taking a daily multivitamin.)